 For decades, women approaching and experiencing menopause have been advised by their doctors and urged by extensive advertising campaigns to use hormone therapy to treat symptoms, like hot flashes and vaginal dryness, and to ward off age-related illness and conditions, like heart disease and wrinkles.
 With the release of results from the Women's Health Initiative (WHI), women learned that although hormone therapy is effective for treating menopause symptoms, most of the other claims made for the drugs were not supported by the evidence and serious health risks of menopause hormone therapy exist.

-Ovarian cancer causes more deaths than any other cancer of the female reproductive system and is the leading cause of death from gynecologic cancer in the US.1 Questions about whether hormone therapy might increase women’s cancer risk – particularly breast and ovarian cancer – have been raised for some time.
+Ovarian cancer causes more deaths than any other cancer of the female reproductive system and is the leading cause of death from gynecologic cancer in the US.
 Before the WHI the concerns about ovarian cancer were based mostly on associations observed in women taking hormones.
 The results of this trial also show a possible connection, but still no definitive answer.
 These results are significant because they are the first from a large randomized trial of healthy women.

 Women's Health Initiative Results